CodeDriven-Web-and-Mobile/GameMatch/terms-of-service.md

 ## 3. Account Registration & Security
 - You are responsible for maintaining the confidentiality of your login credentials and for all activity that occurs under your account.
-- Notify us immediately at **support@gamematch.app** if you suspect any unauthorized use of your account.
+- Notify us immediately at **nallataifeh@gmail.com** if you suspect any unauthorized use of your account.
 - We may suspend or terminate accounts that violate these Terms or present security risks.

 ---